 - Windows and Inserts

 There are garage door parts that, for a variety of reasons, should be replaced or repaired by professional services.
 The biggest factor, again, is your safety.
 Springs are especially dangerous to work with because of the great tension they are under.
 Other repairs are too complicated or ungainly for most homeowners to undertake.
-The following repairs should be entrusted to Automatic Door Specialists (ADS):

 - Garage Door Torsion Springs